Come see how I turned my dark and dated bedroom into a French farmhouse inspired calming retreat in my master bedroom makeover reveal!

 And if you missed any of the previous weeks and want to catch up or just see where I started, you can get to all of them below!

-French country chandelier is the Salento Chandelier from Capitol Lighting (you can read more about the chandelier dilemma in Week 3!)
+French country chandelier is the Salento Chandelier (you can read more about the chandelier dilemma in Week 3!)
 And though I bought the bench a couple of years ago, I was still able to find it – it’s still around!

 I can’t thank you enough for following along on this adventure!
 I’ve loved getting your comments and input here on the blog, as well as on Instagram.
 And I hope you love the master bedroom makeover reveal as much as I do!